 • Traditional Face-to-Face: Students will meet synchronously face-to-face at designated time on one of the many Prince George’s Community College campuses.

 All students may take remote, hybrid, or face-to-face sections.
-Students must complete at least 6 credits of PGCC courses with a 2.5 GPA in order to qualify for online sections.
+Students must complete at least 6 credits of PGCC courses with a 2.5 GPA in college courses in order to qualify for online sections.

 How to Apply

-To apply for PGCC for the Summer and/or Fall session, students must submit a completed application online by April 22, 2024 (opening on or after February 15, 2024).
+To apply for PGCC for the Summer and/or Fall session, students must submit a completed application online by the deadline for each semester, which can be found HERE.

 Completed applications include: